Garmin iQue: Description

-The Garmin iQue 3600 was among the first devices to integrate GPS technology into PDA devices.
+The Garmin iQue 3600 was among the first devices to integrate GPS technology into a PDA.
 The line included devices running Palm OS and Windows Mobile operating systems.
 As of June 2008, all iQue products have been discontinued by Garmin and are no longer being supported or repaired by the company.

 Integration of address book and date book with GPS location provides convenient ways for turn-by-turn voice guided navigation.

 All devices include the Que software, including map display, auto-routing, search for points of interest and addresses in the map database, etc.

 All devices have Wide Area Augmentation System (WAAS) and European Geostationary Navigation Overlay Service (EGNOS) abilities.

 Popular accessories include external GPS antennas, vehicle mounts, power adaptors and external speakers.

 Que software

 The Que software provides integration (with address and datebook), navigation and mapping.